xy-nyxy/AnotherEternity/README.md

 # Disclaimer
 - Updates for the project have been discontinued for a while.
 To be notified when I update the theme, stay tuned by turning on the watch button.
+- Do not copy-paste and sell the project to anyone.
+- Do not copy-paste then modify the project to upload it to Better Dicord.
+- Thanks for understanding.

 # About the theme and concept
 - Everyone loves neat, yet black, abstract, neon style themes.
 A place where you can feel yourself safe and calm.
 This theme offers exactly those things.
 A wonderful and nice enviroment to give everyone a good vibe.